-Students who graduate from FSU’s Instructional Systems and Learning Technologies (ISLT) program gain the skills needed for in-demand instructional design careers.
+Students who graduate from the FSU’s Instructional Systems and Learning Technologies (ISLT) program gain the skills needed for in-demand instructional design careers.
 Instructional designers work in both public and private sectors and create training, instruction and organizational systems.
 Our students learn how to use technology and best practices to help improve learning and assist instructors and trainers.

 All of our programs have a strong focus on:

 - Instructional design

 - Emerging technologies

 - Performance improvement

 The program offers three graduate degrees as well as two graduate certificates.
 You can gain an understanding of instructional design practices with the Master of Science, which is offered both online and in person.
 For additional training and expertise, you can enroll in our online Ed.D. in Learning Design & Performance Technology.
 Finally, students interested in conducting research and teaching instructional design can earn a Ph.D. through our on-campus program.
 Click below to learn about each degree offered by our ISLT program.